pratikmahata/BMS-using-BQ76930/README.md

 - Shunt resistor

 ## Program
-Here I have used ESP32, you can select module of your cjoice but look for the req no of pins.
+Here I have used ESP32, you can select module of your choice but look for the req no of pins.
 I have written the code for 6 cells(i=6) and have used only one pin for temperature sensing.
 Define your SDA and SCL pins in the code.
 Refer to the datasheet for cell address.